What food can you use to stuff a dog toy?

 This recipe is ideal for the summer season and utilises a variety of fruit.
 For a base you’ll need some apple sauce or stewed apple and to that you can stir in a variety of summer fruits or berries; strawberries, blueberries, raspberries etc. Over-ripe fruit is fine to use, but remember, no grapes!
-If using a Kong or Tux toy, you can use a large chunk of banana to block the large hole.
+If using a Kong, you can use a large chunk of banana to block the large hole.
 This is ideal for freezing, so perfect to keep your dog cool on a warm day.

 Stuffing idea # 41